OpenBB-finance/OpenBB/website/content/cli/commands-and-arguments.md

 Parameters are all defined through the same pattern, --argument, followed by a space, and then the value.

 If the parameter is a boolean (true/false), there is no value to enter.
-Adding the --argument flags the pararmeter to be the opposite of its default state.
+Adding the --argument flags the parameter to be the opposite of its default state.

 Use the auto-complete to prompt choices and reduce the amount of keystrokes required to run a complex function.